albirrkarim/react-speech-highlight-demo/README.md

 https://github.com/user-attachments/assets/f0d8d157-1c1e-43e1-8eba-ebe7dfe3865e

 Case: You just have audio or video file without text transcript.
-Our package can generate the transcript from the audio file. or even transtlate the transcript to other language.
+Our package can generate the transcript from the audio file. or even translate the transcript to other language.
 The subtitle can be highlighted when the video is played, and maybe it want to show two different language subtitle at once. and also highlight the both based on the meaning of the words.

 On that preview video above the video original language is in italian, and i also show the translate in english. and the system is highlight both based on the meaning.